Persuasion with Non-Linear Preferences

-The twist condition always fails in the simple case (i.e., $|S|=0$).
-Hence, in the simple case, Theorem \ref{p:S} never rules out pooling multiple states, and indeed pooling multiple states is often optimal (e.g., \citealt{KMZL}).\footnote{Of course, Theorem \ref{t:pairwise} shows that even when pooling multiple states is optimal, there also exists an optimal pairwise signal, where the ``multi-state pool'' is split into pairs.
+Prior results by \citet{RS}, \citet{AC}, and \citet{ZZ} also give conditions under which all optimal signals are pairwise.
+Theorem \ref{p:S} easily implies these earlier results.\footnote{Proposition 4 in \citet{AC} states that if $u(a,\theta)=\theta - a$ and there do not exist $\zeta\leq 0$ and $\iota\in \R $ such that $v(a,\theta_i)=\zeta \theta_i+\iota$ for $i=1,2,3$, then it is not optimal to induce action $a$ at states $\theta_1$, $\theta_2$, and $\theta_3$.
+This result is too strong as stated, and it is not correct unless $\zeta$ is also allowed to be positive.
+Theorem \ref{p:S} implies this corrected version of \citeauthor{AC}'s result.} Note that the twist condition always fails in the linear case (i.e., $|S|=0$).
+Hence, in the linear case, Theorem \ref{p:S} never rules out pooling multiple states, and indeed pooling multiple states is often optimal (e.g., \citealt{KMZL}).\footnote{Of course, Theorem \ref{t:pairwise} shows that even when pooling multiple states is optimal, there also exists an optimal pairwise signal, where the ``multi-state pool'' is split into pairs.
 Conversely, if multiple posteriors all induce the same action, they can be pooled without affecting the outcome.}